KingSquid2/Vented-Template/README.md

 <image src="images/ss-4.png">

 As you could see, Alloy has stealth and classic mode, but Node doesn't support stealth.
 Another thing I'd like to get out as fast as possible, is Aurora Proxy.
 It's an amazing proxy being developed by the team at Titanium Network!
-It's currently not ready for public release, but soon I'll be able to remove this error you get when trying to user/enter the selection screen for Aurora
+It's currently not ready for public release, but soon I'll be able to remove this error you get when trying to use/enter the selection screen for Aurora

 <image src="images/ss-2.png">

 # Deployment
 Deploying your own copy has never been easier, and I've made it easier by adding repl.it integrations.
 No need to install anything, just deploy, hit start, and go!
-I've also attached a [video](#video), just incase you don't understand anything I just typed, or you're smol brain hehe

 <a href="https://repl.it/github/voept/AUP-Reborn" title="Run on Repl.it"><img alt="Run on Repl.it" src="https://sys32.dev/assets/src/media/replit.svg" width="140" height="30"><img></a>

-# Video

-<a href="https://github.com/voept/AUP-Reborn/tree/main/images/Tutorial.mp4"> Here's the link!</p>